 Mothers who leave our shelters often need help in the future.
-Several Sources make a commitment to the women who choose life for their pre-born child to help them until their child celebrates their 19th birthday.
+Our Special Families Program at Several Sources makes a commitment to the women who choose life for their pre-born child to help them until their child celebrates their 19th birthday.
 There are times that some of our families have little ones who are sick and need extra attention.
 Many of these families live in the New Jersey cities of East Orange, Irvington, Newark, Paterson and Trenton, cities well known for families who struggle with high poverty levels.
 Over the years, the need for this kind of funding has only grown, as income levels have not risen to meet higher costs of basic needs.

 God in Action Internationally

 In June of 1999 Several Sources Shelters became a Non Governmental Organization (NGO) of the United Nations with Special Status.
 In partnership with the United Nations Women’s Guild, Several Sources has helped needy children throughout the world including one of our benefactors sponsoring a trip to Washington, D.C. for 8 children who suffered from radioactive contamination resulting from the Chernobyl Nuclear accident.
-Most recently the United Nations Women’s Guild sponsored a multi faceted coat drive for the homeless women of Several Sources Shelter daytime shelter entitled “Ladies Rest.”
-Over 50 homeless women were given new winter coats and extra coats were left at the shelter just in case additional homeless women would need them.
+Most recently the United Nations Women’s Guild sponsored a multi faceted coat drive and collected over 5 new winter coats for the homeless women of Several Sources Shelter daytime shelter entitled “Ladies Rest,” which parentally closed in 2020.

 In 2014, the film Gimme Shelter was produced and released in movie theaters to worldwide audiences.
 The film was based on the story of one of our pregnant teens (played by Vanessa Hudgens) turned away by her father (played by Brendan Fraiser) because of her decision to have her child.
 The film portrays her courageously seeking shelter as she struggles to survive.
 A shelter where she bonds with a diverse group of teen age girls and a house mother (the Kathy DiFiore character played by Anne Dowd) dedicated to helping them all.
-Ronald Krauss directed, produced and wrote Gimme Shelter, which was shown in 55 countries around the world including China, Japan, India, Poland, and through out South America.
-Gimme Shelter was screened at the United Nations on September 11, 2014.
+Ronald Krauss directed, produced and wrote Gimme Shelter, which was shown in 55 countries including China, Japan, India, Poland, and through out South America and was screened at the United Nations on September 11, 2014.